How to create an image of a virtual machine or VHD

 az vm generalize \ --resource-group myResourceGroup \ --name myVM

-Now create an image of the VM resource with az image create.
-The following example creates an image named myImage in the resource group named myResourceGroup using the VM resource named myVM:
+Create an image of the VM resource with az image create.
+The following example creates an image named myImage in the resource group named myResourceGroup using the VM resource named myVM.

 az image create \ --resource-group myResourceGroup \ --name myImage --source myVM